 Early Origins of the Strugnell family

 The surname Strugnell was first found in Suffolk where they were Lords of the manor of Whepstead from very early times, where they were conjecturally descended from Ralph of Whepstead who held that Lordship after the Norman Conquest in 1066 A.D. from the Abbott of St. Edmund's.
 According to the Domesday Book survey, Whepstead consisted of a church, eighteen beasts, thirty pigs, and one hundred sheep, and their descendants later erected Manston Hall.

 Early History of the Strugnell family

 This web page shows only a small excerpt of our Strugnell research.
-Another 226 words (16 lines of text) covering the years 1544 and 1636 are included under the topic Early Strugnell History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1544, 1636, 1661, 1655, 1657, 1659 and are included under the topic Early Strugnell History in all our PDF Extended History products and printed products wherever possible.

 Strugnell Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Sturgen, Sturgeon, Stergeon, Sturgion, Sturgione, Strugeon, Strugen, Strugeone and many more.

 Early Notables of the Strugnell family (pre 1700)

 Another 59 words (4 lines of text) are included under the topic Early Strugnell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Strugnell family to Ireland

 Some of the Strugnell family moved to Ireland, but this topic is not covered in this excerpt.